playcanvas/engine/README.md

 ## Users

-PlayCanvas Engine and Tools been used by leading companies in game development, automotive, digital agencies and more.
-Some of them are:
+PlayCanvas is used by leading companies in video games, advertising and visualization such as:
-**Disney, King, Zynga, Miniclip, Nickelodeon, Leapfrog, IGT, ARM, Samsung, Mozilla, Facebook**
+**Animech, ARM, Disney, Facebook, IGT, King, Miniclip, Leapfrog, Mozilla, Nickelodeon, Nordeus, PikPok, PlaySide Studios, Polaris, Samsung, Spry Fox, Zeptolab, Zynga**

 ## Features

-The PlayCanvas Engine is a fully featured game engine.
+PlayCanvas is a fully featured game engine.

 * **Graphics**
     * WebGL 2.0 based renderer (with fallback to WebGL 1.0)